tiprankstipranks

 Our New York State multi-family loan portfolio could be adversely impacted by changes in legislation or regulation which, in turn, could have a material adverse effect on our financial condition and results of operations.

-On June 14, 2019, the New York State legislature passed the New York Housing Stability and Tenant Protection Act of 2019.
+Multi-family real estate loans generally involve a greater risk than residential real estate loans because of legislation and government regulations involving rent control and rent stabilization, which are outside the control of the borrower or the Bank, and could impair the value of the security for the loan or the future cash flow of such properties.
+For example, on June 14, 2019, the New York State legislature passed the New York Housing Stability and Tenant Protection Act of 2019.
 This legislation represents the most extensive reform of New York State's rent laws in several decades and generally limits a landlord's ability to increase rents on rent regulated apartments and makes it more difficult to convert rent regulated apartments to market rate apartments.
-As a result, the value of the collateral located in New York State securing the Company's multi-family loans or the future net operating income of such properties could potentially become impaired which, in turn, could have a material adverse effect on our financial condition and results of operations.
+At December 31, 2025, $15.8 billion or 55 percent of our total multi-family loan portfolio was secured by properties in New York State, $13.9 billion of which or 88 percent are subject to rent regulation laws to varying degrees, with $9.5 billion having 50 percent or more rent regulated units.
+In addition, state and local governments in New York may continue to enact or expand, and New York City has announced it is considering, (i) other rent control regulations and (ii) other government actions, which could further limit landlords' abilities to raise rents or other adverse impacts, resulting in a negative impact on property values for our collateral for multi-family loans.
+As a result, the value of the collateral located in New York State securing the Bank's multi-family loans or the future net operating income of such properties could potentially become impaired which, in turn, could have a material adverse effect on our financial condition and results of operations.

 Regulation - Risk 3